 So these are my 10 hardware items to get started!

-1 Arduino You’ll need a board to start this all off, so an Arduino Uno is the best way to begin.
+1 Arduino You’ll need a board to start this all off.
+Arduino Uno is the best way to begin.
 It’s a great board with a lot of capacity.
 There are several options where to get one from.

 - AliExpress Uno (Clone, note this is not the official Uno board) £3.62